dmsl/academic-responsive-template/README.md

 # Boostrap-Academic-Profile

-##A Resonsive HTML5 template for setting up an academic website (faculty, researchers, etc.)
+##A Resonsive HTML5 template for setting up an academic website (ideal for faculty, researchers, etc. at Universities and Research Organizations)

 Author: Demetris Zeinalipour, Department of Computer Science, University of Cyprus